payu-india/CMS-Chatbot/docs/WEB Integration/server-to-server-integration/integrate-with-direct-authorization-s2s.md

       </td>

       <td>
         `JSON` This parameter contains the authentication information in a JSON format for direct authorization.
-For more information refer to authentication\_info JSON Fields Description.
+For more information, refer to [authentication\_info JSON object](#authentication_info-json-object)
       </td>

       <td>